Welcome new grad students!

 500 Lincoln Drive

 - Use (or forward) your WiscMail account, the university’s official method of correspondence.
-(Your WiscMail account becomes available through MyUW about one to two weeks before your enrollment time, around June 17 this year.)
+You will get access to your WiscMail around June 15, 2025, and can access it through the Email tile in MyUW.

 - If you have a need related to a disability, contact the McBurney Disability Resource Center.